Jandrew2055/express-demo/README.md

 The application uses centralized error handling through a global error handler.
 Middleware functions may pass custom error objects to next(), triggering the global error handler:

-- Deailed errors are logged to the console.
+- Detailed errors are logged to the console.
 - A JSON response with status and error description is sent back to the client.